matter-labs/zksync-docs/content/10.quick-start/_deploy_factory/_hardhat_deploy_contract_factory.md

 - The `createCampaign` method is called on this instance to create and deploy a new crowdfunding campaign contract.

-Execute the deployment command corresponding to your package manager.
+Run the deployment command.
 The default command deploys to the configured network in your Hardhat setup.
 For local deployment, append `--network inMemoryNode` to deploy to the local in-memory node running.